SaleemKamaludin/SaleemKamaludin.github.io/index.md

 This site serves as a hub for:
 - **[About]({{ '/about/' | relative_url }})** — background and research interests
 - **[Courses]({{ '/courses/' | relative_url }})** — lecture notes and worked solutions
-- Occasional updates and resources for students
+- Occasional updates and resources for students.

 ---